pleabargain/EnglishHelpsYourCareer/idioms.md

 *  (USA) If you have your ducks in a row, you are well-organized.

 # Dull as ditchwater
 *  (UK) If something is as dull as ditchwater, it is incredibly boring.
 A ditch is a long narrow hole or trench dug to contain water, which is normally a dark, dirty colour and stagnant (when water turns a funny colour and starts to smell bad).
 (In  American English,'things are 'dull as dishwater'.)

 # Dunkirk spirit
 *  (UK) Dunkirk spirit is when people pull together to get through a very difficult time.

 # Dutch auction
 *  If something is sold by setting a price, then reducing it until someone buys it, it is sold in a Dutch auction.
 It can also  mean that something is changed until it is accepted by everyone.

 # Dutch courage
 *  Dutch courage is the reckless bravery caused by drinking too much.

 # Dutch treat
+*  To go Dutch
 *  If something like a meal is a Dutch treat, then each person pays their own share of the bill.

 # Dutch uncle